Student Health on Campus

 Student Health on Campus (SHOC) is run by Colby students under the direction of a staff advisor.
 SHOC members work to educate students around campus about issues relating to their health and wellness.
 They develop and present creative, interactive workshops including stress reduction, responsible drinking, healthy eating, and sexual health.
 Members also organize and promote different events on campus such as wellness seminars, blood drives, and a “stressbuster” fair.
 If you are interested in joining SHOC, please contact the staff advisor, Katie Sawyer.

 SHOC Student Bios | Facebook page

-Sandeep Kaur is a member of the class of 2020.
-She is from Queens, New York, and is a psychology and global studies double major and an economics minor.
-She is specifically interested in mental health and how social factors such as class, gender, and race affect one’s well-being.
-In addition to SHOC, Sandeep is a COOT leader, and works as a SVP (Sexual Violence Prevention) Peer Educator and a research assistant for the Global Studies Department.
-She is also involved with the Asian Student Association (ASA), the South Asian Society (SAS), CCAK, and the Oak Student Committee.
+Sandeep Kaur is a senior from Queens, New York.
+She is a Psychology and Global Studies double major with an anthropology minor.
+She is particularly passionate about mental health and understanding how social aspects of identity such as class, race, gender, and sexuality affect one’s well-being.
+In addition to SHOC, Sandeep is a COOT leader, works as a Sexual Violence Prevention (SVP) Peer Educator, and conducts research for the Global Studies Department.
+She is also involved with the Asian Student Association, the South Asian Society (SAS), Campus Conversations on Race (CCOR), the Oak Institute for Human Rights, and the Senior Class Gift Committee.

 Sravya is a junior from Farmington, CT double majoring in Biology with a Neuroscience concentration and Science, Technology and Society.
 Outside of SHOC, she is a part of the Student Programming Board, a writing tutor in the Farnham Writer’s Center and a member of Colby Emergency Response.
 She is excited to work with SHOC to cultivate a healthier and safer campus culture!